Welcome to the Neural Designer blog!

 |24 Mar 2021||Laura Álvarez|

-There are many fields in which data analysis can be used, when applied in the sector of education it is called learning analytics.
+There are many fields where data analysis is used.
+When applied in the educational sector, we talk about learning analytics.

 In this post, we explain what learning analytics is and 5 applications: student monitorization, factors influencing learning, student outlier detection, dropout and score prediction and course recommendation.
 Read more.